milessabin/milessabin.com/src/html/_posts/2016-05-11-scalac-hacking.md

 }
 ```
 We're adding this as a positive test, becuase we want it to compile successfully.
 Notice the convention that when
 adding a test corresponding to a bug with a ticket number, the test source file is of the form `tNNNN.scala`.
-This
-isn't essential, but it will make [Jason][retronym] happy.

 ### Run partest